pchanda/TinkerML/_posts/2018-10-10-End2End-Memory-Network-Language-Modeling.md

 ---

 Tensorflow implementation of [End-To-End Memory Networks](https://arxiv.org/abs/1503.08895v4) for the language modeling task.
-I tried to use the name the variable as close as possible to that in the paper to help understand the paper.
+I tried to name the variable as closely as possible to that in the paper following the equations to help understand the paper.
 Don't forget to change the "input_file" to your input file.
 Some of the ideas are borrowed from earlier [implementation](https://github.com/carpedm20/MemN2N-tensorflow).

 ## Model parameters and input configurations